TMO2018/C64-Keyboard-Controlled-Kernal-Switch/README.md

 - if the 6526 is not socketed, it must be unsoldered

-Rev 1.0: Design based on Sven Petersens C64 Keyboard Controlled Kernal Switch (ATmega with external clock at 16 MHz)
+Rev 1.0: Design based on Sven Petersens C64 Keyboard Controlled Kernal Switch (ATmega with external clock at 16 MHz), 8 kernals

-Rev 2.0: Cost-reduced Design (ATmega with internal clock at 8 MHz)
+Rev 2.0: Cost-reduced Design (ATmega with internal clock at 8 MHz), 8 kernals

 Rev 3.0: Expansion from 8 to 14 kernals.
 Based on Rev 2.0.